Enhance your current IHC with high-plex profiling data

-- Multiplex many analytes (up to 800-plex) on one tissue slice in a single pass with 3D-Biology™ capability
+- Multiplex up to 800 RNA or protein targets on one slide in a single pass

-- Non-destructive: sample is only touched by light
+- Completely non-destructive: sample is only touched by light

 - Significantly fewer steps and less hands-on time than TSA-based multiplexing

 - Single antigen retrieval without effects from order-of-addition

 - Limit of detection down to single-cell resolution